rgj40q/wild-raisin/README.md

 Usage:

-    echo some text to be parsed | python parser.py
+    echo some text to be parsed | ./parser.py